25 fun ideas to keep your kids busy while at home. They’ll love completing this fun printable bingo board!

 This should be fairly easy for your child to do.
 And hey, you might even be able to sell an old toy or set of clothes on a local resell group.

-There you have it, 25 fun ideas to keep your kiddo busy during this pandemic.
+There you have it, 25 fun ideas to keep your kids busy.
 I hope you’ll all stay safe and healthy and that your kids will enjoy completing this activity bingo board!